 This project is to purchase articulated electric transit buses for replacement of Metrobus fleet which are eligible for retirement.
-Procurement of 100 articulated electric transit buses and charging stations will be done through contract RFP01966.
-Bus design is on-going.
+Procurement of 100 articulated electric transit buses and 50 charging stations, spare vehicles, and training from New Flyer will be procured the contract RFP01966.
+The first two buses have been delivered.